microsoft/pdb-rs/docs/pdb/tpi_stream.md

 * Index Offset Buffer
 * Hash Adjustment Buffer

 The byte offset within the Hash Stream and length of each of these substreams is specified in the TPI Stream Header, not in the Type Hash Stream itself.

 Because the Type Stream Header explicitly specifies the starting offset of each of the substreams, encoders have a degree of freedom in the order of the substreams.
 Observationally, the MSVC linker writes these substreams in the order given above (Hash Value Buffer, Index Offset Buffer, Hash Adjustment Buffer), with no gaps between them.
 Also, if a given substream has a length of zero (which is common for the Hash Adjustment Buffer), then the MSVC linker will still write the offset where the substream would have been written, rather than writing a meaningless value for the offset.

 PDB encoders should use the same behavior as the MSVC linker:

-> Determinism: Encoders should write the substreams in the order specified above, with no gaps between the substreams.
+> Determinism: Encoders should write the substreams in the order specified
+> above, with no gaps between the substreams.

-> Determinism: If a substream is zero-length, then encoders should still write an offset (into the Type Stream Header) where the substream would logically be (i.e. the end of the previous substream).
+> Determinism: If a substream is zero-length, then encoders should still write
+> an offset (into the Type Stream Header) where the substream would logically be
+> (i.e. the end of the previous substream).

 # Hash Value Substream

 The Hash Value Substream is a substream of the Type Hash Stream.
 It contains hash values for all type records.
 It is not clear what the purpose of the Hash Value Substream is.

 The Type Stream Header specifies the stream offset and size of the Hash Value Substream.
 The Hash Value Substream is optional; it may be empty (zero-length) even if the Type Stream contains type records.
 However, if the Hash Value Substream is present, then it must contain the same number of entries as the number of type records in the Type Stream.

-> Invariant: If `TypeStreamHeader.hash_value_buffer_length` is non-zero then it must be a multiple of `hash_key_size` and its value must be `num_type_records * hash_key_size`, where `num_type_records` is `type_index_end – type_index_end`.
+> Invariant: If `TypeStreamHeader.hash_value_buffer_length` is non-zero then it
+> must be a multiple of `hash_key_size` and its value must be
+> `num_type_records * hash_key_size`, where `num_type_records` is
+> `type_index_end – type_index_end`.

 The number of hash values in the Hash Value Substream is equal to `hash_value_buffer_length / hash_key_size`.
 This value should either be zero, or should be equal to the number of types in the Type Record Stream.
 Each value corresponds to a type record, by ordering hash values and type records sequentially.
 The hash values are computed using CRC-32 (with an initializer of zero) over the bytes of the entire type record.
 This includes the type record's size field, kind field, and record payload.

-## Example

-Here are examples of the first three type records and their matching hashes from the Type Hash Stream.

-Record #0 (TypeIndex = 0x1000):

-The matching value from the Type Hash Stream:

-Record #1 (TypeIndex = 0x1001):

-The matching value from the Type Hash Stream:

-Record #2 (TypeIndex = 0x1002):

-The matching value from the Type Hash Stream:

-> TODO: Observationally, we find many records whose computed CRC-32 value does not match their stored value, but many that do match.
-Figure out why.

 # Type Record Hash Function

 The Hash Value Substream contains hash values computed for each type record.
 The hash function is complex because the function depends on the type record kind.
 (See `TPI1::hashPrec` defined in `tpi.cpp` in [MS-PDB].)

 * For global UDT definitions, use the `LHashPbCb` function over the `name` field of the UDT type.
 The definition of a "global UDT definition" is moderately complicated; see `REC::fIsGlobalDefnUdt` in `tpi.cpp`.
-  + The type kind must be one of `LF_ALIAS`, `LF_CLASS`, `LF_STRUCTURE`, `LF_UNION`, `LF_ENUM`, or `LF_INTERFACE`.
+  * The type kind must be one of `LF_ALIAS`, `LF_CLASS`, `LF_STRUCTURE`,
+    `LF_UNION`, `LF_ENUM`, or `LF_INTERFACE`.
-  + If the type kind is LF_ALIAS, then the record is a global UDT definition.
+  * If the type kind is LF_ALIAS, then the record is a global UDT definition.
-  + If the type kind is other than LF_ALIAS, then these requirements apply:
+  * If the type kind is other than LF_ALIAS, then these requirements apply:
 * The type record must not be a forward declaration.
 Forward declarations are identified by a bit set in the property field of the type record.
 All of the relevant types have the same property bitmask set the same offset, which makes testing this requirement easy.
 * The type record must not have the scoped bit set in its property bitmask.
 * The type record must not be an "anonymous UDT".
-   + The type name must not be `<unnamed-tag>` or `__unnamed`.
+   * The type name must not be `<unnamed-tag>` or `__unnamed`.
-   + The type name must not end with `::<unnamed-tag>` or `::__unnamed`.
+   * The type name must not end with `::<unnamed-tag>` or `::__unnamed`.

 > TODO: Expand this section and fully specify the behavior of `TPI1::hashPrec`.
-That function also uses CRC-32 for hashing some names.
+> That function also uses CRC-32 for hashing some names.

 # Hash Index Substream

 The Hash Index Substream is stored in the Type Hash Stream.
 It consists of an array of fixed-size records with this definition:

 ```
 // sizeof = 8